Aurelien-Gg/Cryo-pip/Code/README.md

 stack_name        = 'choose stack name'                         **Choose name for .mrc stack output**
 ```

-# How to use IMODpip.m
+# How to use IMOD_pipeline.m

 The following files
 ```
-AF_imod.sh
+AF_IMODpipe.sh
 ```
 need to be in the same folder as
 ```
-IMODpip.m
+IMOD_pipeline.m
 ```
-IMODpip.m can be run from anywhere as long as full paths are provided.
-Check **How to use AtoZpip.m** for config paths to be modified details
+IMOD_pipeline.m can be run from anywhere as long as full paths are provided.
+Check **How to use Full_pipeline.m** for config paths to be modified details

 > [!IMPORTANT]
 > Stack file "<stack_name>.mrc", Metadata file "<stack_name>.mdoc" need to be in same folder as frames !!
 Currently uses the first .mdoc file it finds in folder